School shark: Description

+Genomics

+Chromosome-level, haplotype-phased reference genome assemblies of Galeorhinus galeus were published in 2026, including assemblies from male and female individuals.
+The male genome assembly is approximately 4.81 Gb, and the female assembly is approximately 4.53 Gb.
+Both assemblies were more than 92% BUSCO complete and contained about 60–63% repetitive sequence.
+Genome annotation identified 25,471 genes, including 22,459 protein-coding genes.
+The assemblies were developed as resources for population management and conservation genomic studies of this Critically Endangered species.

 Distribution

 The school shark has a widespread distribution and is found mainly near the seabed around coasts in temperate waters, down to depths around 800 m.
-It occurs in the Northeast Atlantic and Mediterranean Sea, where it is uncommon and the Southwest Atlantic where it occurs between Patagonia and southern Brazil.
+It lives in water temperatures between 10-20 C. It occurs in the Northeast Atlantic and Mediterranean Sea, where it is uncommon and the Southwest Atlantic where it occurs between Patagonia and southern Brazil.
 It also occurs around the coast of Namibia and South Africa.
 It is present in the Northeast Pacific where it occurs between British Columbia and Baja California, and in the Southeast Pacific off Chile and Peru.
 It also occurs round the southern coasts of Australia, including Tasmania, and New Zealand.